Larena: History

-Canoan, which was how Larena was known during the Spanish period, had long been a flourishing township.
-It was mainly due to this fact that the Spanish authorities developed it into a capital town or cabecera for the whole island of Siquijor.
+Canoan, the name for Larena during the Spanish period, had long been a thriving township.
+Its prominence led the Spanish authorities to develop it into a capital town or cabecera for the whole island of Siquijor.

 American Period

-With the coming of the Americans at the turn of the century, Canoan still was regarded as a cabecera where lieutenant governor James Fugate, the first American governor of Siquijor, held office for sixteen years ending in 1916.
-In the same year, the authorities in Manila, acting on the recommendation of local authorities officially declared Canoan as a capital town.
+At the turn of the century, under the American rule, Canoan continued to serve as a cabecera, with lieutenant governor James Fugate, the first American governor of Siquijor, holding office for sixteen years ending in 1916.
+That same year, the authorities in Manila, acting on the recommendation of local authorities officially declared Canoan as a capital town.
 During his term which began in 1901, Governor Demetrio Larena, the first Filipino governor for Negros Oriental and Siquijor, changed the name of Canoan to Larena, his own name, which was duly approved by the Philippine legislature.

 From then on until the declaration of martial law in 1972, several people shared the mayoral seat after every four years.

 Albito was followed by Restituto Calibo.
 Then Antonio Albito again.
 In the following election, he was replaced by Herbert Calibo, who in turn was followed by Soledado Lumosad.
 Juanito Calibo followed and stayed for most of the martial law era and again succeeded by Herbert Calibo.

 The post-EDSA Revolution Dr. Remedios Albito served as mayor followed by Gold L. Calibo then Dean S. Villa.

 All through the years, spanning the time before and after the war, Larena maintained its position as the hub of business activities in the province.
 The small but safe port of Larena is a strategic port of call for merchant ships from major cities in Central Visayas and Northern Mindanao.
 It is home to two commercial banks and a rural bank.
 Nationally known commercial establishments usually set their shops here.